Sam Tutty

 Sam Tutty (born 9 April 1998) is an English actor.
 He is most known for his title role in the West End production of the musical Dear Evan Hansen for which a then 22-year-old Tutty won a 2020 Laurence Olivier Award for Best Actor in a Leading Role in a Musical, becoming one of the youngest winners of the award.
-In 2021, he joined the cast of the Channel 4 soap opera Hollyoaks as Timmy Simons.
+In 2021, he briefly joined the cast of the Channel 4 soap opera Hollyoaks as Timmy Simons.

 Early life and education

 Sam Tutty was born on 9 April 1998 in Crawley, West Sussex.
 His father left when he was ten years old and he, his mother, and younger brother soon moved to Hull.
 After returning to West Sussex, Tutty attended Imberhorne Secondary School, notably appearing in many school productions such as The Wizard of Oz.
 Tutty attended the Italia Conti Academy of Theatre Arts, where he learned to dance, amassed his repertoire of songs, and gained his foundation in theatre etiquette.